genie4viz/InteractiveMap/README.md

 # InteractiveMap
 Responsive &amp; interactive map &amp; dropbox
-This runs on xampp or wamp.
+This runs on xampp or wamp server.